 One of the habits of the healthy eater is to keep portion sizes in check.
-Many don’t have the time or patience to count calories and weigh their food, and find that this simple guide is the best way to calculate correct portion sizes for weight loss.
+Many don’t have the time or patience to count calories and weigh their food, and find that this simple portion size guide is the best way to calculate proper portion sizes for weight loss.

 (The following guidelines are suggested for normal, healthy individuals who are either trying to lose or maintain weight, and are exercising regularly.)

 Most people get too little protein in their diets.
 Increasing protein intake can stimulate your metabolism, improve exercise recovery and muscle mass, and reduce body fat .

 One serving of protein = the size and thickness of one palm of your hand for a woman, and 2 palms for a man.
 This equals about 20-30g for women and 40-60g for men, 3-5x per day.
 Here are some examples of protein sources:

 - chicken, beef, turkey, bison, or other lean meats